Flowers & plants by Air Freight to India

 Certain orchids and exotic plants fall under CITES protection and require a CITES permit.
 Always contact us if you are unsure about the CITES status of your products.

-Flowers & plants shipping to India?
+Flowers & plants exporting to India?

-The export process for Flowers & plants to India
+How we ship Flowers & plants to India

 Quote & booking